nmcmurdie/RISC-V-Tools/README.md

 </h1>

 <p align="center">
-  A simple website to extract meaningful information from RISC-V instructions
+  Tools to aid development with the RISC-V instruction set
 </p>